Journals LibraryNHS NIHR - National Institute for Health and Care Research

 Health and Social Care Delivery Research (HSDR) Programme

 The Health and Social Care Delivery Research (HSDR) Programme aims to produce rigorous and relevant evidence to improve the quality, accessibility and organisation of health services.

 We support many types of research, including primary research and evidence synthesis.

 We are particularly keen to support ambitious evaluative research to improve health services.
 For more information on our programme remit, please visit the funding opportunties page.
 Our research serves a variety of key stakeholders including: NHS managers, Clinical Research Networks (CRNs), clinicians and researchers, service users and carers, and the public.

 To see the latest funding opportunities, please visit our funding opportunities page.

-Find out more about Health Services and Delivery research projects.
+Find out more about Health and Social Care Delivery Research projects.

-View published research in the Health Services and Delivery Research journal.
+View published research in the Health and Social Care Delivery Research journal.

 GP Primary Care Digest

 General practice is the most local part of the NHS, encompassing prevention, diagnosis, treatment and referral, and the best understood by the public.
 General Practice is regarded as the front door of the local NHS for almost the whole population, and pivotal to numerous health service reforms in the UK.
 The Digest summarises published evidence and insights from a selection of current NIHR research projects that deliver some answers to key questions about how the GP services can meet the numerous challenges and demands for innovation in service delivery.